Originally published on August 16, 2018, updated June 17, 2020

 In this webinar, CPC Strategy’s Anson Han and Aaron Gooden hosted eComEngine’s Liz Fickenscher and Robin Yarow for a conversation about preparing for Q4, staying in stock, considering your Inventory Performance Index (IPI) and more!

 It’s impossible to overestimate the importance of Q4 for Amazon sellers.
-According to Han, the retail giant is “the largest converting shopping engine out there.
-It’s part of a largest strategy for sellers to focus on Q4” because they understand the potential.
+According to Han, the retail giant needs to be part of a larger strategy for sellers to focus on Q4 because there is so much potential.

 With consumers gearing up for holiday gift-giving, it’s no surprise that the biggest uptick in sales and spending happens in Q4.
 Meanwhile, out of all eCommerce sites, Amazon is responsible for the most transactions in Q4.
 In fact, in 2017, Amazon accounted for 45% of orders on Thanksgiving and 55% of transactions on Black Friday.
 “If you’re going to see success,” explained Han, “it’s definitely going to be on Amazon.”

 Yarow stressed the importance of being prepared for demand by saying, “There are over 100 million Prime members now, so it’s a huge advantage if you sell FBA or Seller-Fulfilled Prime — but only if you stay in stock!
 It can cost you tens of thousands of dollars in lost sales.
 With the high demand in Q4, you need to pay really close attention to your inventory level.”

 Han explained that reviewing how much inventory was pushed in the previous year can help you predict your inventory needs, but it’s important to remember that this is not an exact science.
 As Yarow added, “A product that you couldn’t keep on the shelves in 2017, might not move much in 2018 — or it could be really popular again.”